CKawara/Authentication-system/README.md

       npm install
       npm run build
       ```
-      to install the required frontend packages and  make a build folder and copy it into the backend folder
+      to install the required frontend packages and  make a build folder and copy it into the root(backend) folder
 *   in the backend folder, run:
       ```
       python3 -m venv venv